lizzybit/Housing/README.md

 ALTER TABLE housing
 DROP COLUMN OwnerAddress;
 ```
-### 4.5 Change Y to Yes and N to No in 'Sold as Vacant' Field
+### 4.5 Change Y to Yes and N to No in SoldAsVacant Field

 ``` sql
 SELECT DISTINCT SoldAsVacant, COUNT(SoldAsVacant)